BabyTV: Disney acquisition and discontinuation in certain territories and TV providers

 On September 30, 2025, BabyTV closed down in France.

+On August 7, 2026, BabyTV closed down in Canada.

+On August 21, 2026, Disney announced that the standalone BabyTV app would shut down on August 31, 2026, with select content from the app moved to Disney+.

 Topics

 BabyTV's original programming library, which is developed in-house in co-operation with childhood development experts and content experts is built around nine developmental topics, which cover all early learning skills and developmental milestones for babies and toddlers.

 The nine categories, include the following.
 They are: